nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/texts-objid.md

 ...

 {
-  "object_id": "DEADBEEF"
+  "object_id": "DEADBEEFDEADBEEFDEADBEEF"
-  "message": "No text with the provided identifier (DEADBEEF) was found in the database."
+  "message": "No text with the provided identifier (DEADBEEFDEADBEEFDEADBEEF) was found in the database."
 }
 ```